-Every year, lakhs of students take competitive exams such as NEET, JEE, CUET, CLAT, CAT, etc., yet only a few of them gain admission to prestigious universities.
-One of the most common confusions among students is the difference between the qualifying percentage and the admission cutoffs of the exams that they appeared for.
+Every year, lakhs of students take competitive tests like NEET, JEE, CUET, CLAT, and CAT, yet only a few are admitted to prominent colleges.
+One of the most common misconceptions among students is the distinction between the qualifying percentage and the admission cutoffs of the exams they took.

-Both phrases, Qualifying Percentile and Admission Cutoff, sound the same, yet they serve very different purposes in the admission process.
-The qualifying percentile is simply the minimum marks or ranks required to pass the exam and to be eligible for counselling.
-Whereas the admission cutoff is the lowest rank or score required by a college to enroll in a particular course.
+Both expressions, Qualifying Percentile and Admission Cutoff, sound similar, yet they serve quite different objectives in the admissions process.
+The qualifying percentage is the minimum number of marks or ranks required to pass the exam and be eligible for counseling.
+The admission cutoff is the minimum rank or score necessary by a college to enroll in a specific course.

 This means that while many students may have qualified for the exam, only those who can meet the higher admission cutoff get into the best universities and their desired or most popular courses.
 This article will discuss the meaning of both phrases and will provide you college college-specific cutoff trends to help students organise their preparation and expectations more effectively.